sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 ##### _A Swarm Robotic Exploration Strategy Based on an Improved Random Walk Method_

+This paper proposes an improved random walk method in which each robot adjusts its step size adaptively to reduce the number of repeated searches by estimating the density of robots in the environment.
+Simulation experiments and experiments with actual robots showed that an area is covered more efficiently using the proposed method than it is using either Brownian motion or Levy flight.

 ##### _A Decentralized Control Algorithm for Swarm Behavior and Obstacle Avoidance in Unknown Environments_

+The algorithm presented by the paper was based on the concept of Null Space Based behavioral approach to merge different swarm tasks.
+In particular, the algorithm focuses on sharing sensors’ data in order to avoid obstacles that can be detected in the environment.
+The success of the approach was shown through simulations in different environments.

 ### Implementation